A symbol that has an outline of a triangle with an exclamation mark in the middle

 Electrical Shutdown

-EHS, along with PSU’s Signing Electrical Supervisor, maintains this written program to protect employees and critical infrastructure from the various electrical hazards.
+EHS, along with PSU’s Signing Electrical Supervisor, maintains this written program to protect employees and critical infrastructure from various electrical hazards.

 Shower head with water spraying out

-Eyewash & Emergency Shower Locations
+Eyewash & Emergency Showers

 Eyewash and safety shower stations are routinely tested by EHS staff to ensure functionality.
+Visit the program page to view all of their locations.

 Fire System Impairment

-Occasionally a fire system in one of PSU's buildings must be disabled or impaired by contactors or PSU staff.
+Occasionally a fire system in one of PSU's buildings must be disabled or impaired by contractors or PSU staff.
 In this event, the PSU Fire Prevention Coordinator has created guidelines to ensure compliance with our insurance providers and City of Portland Fire and Rescue requirements.

 A firefighter